-Private Reserve - Donkey Butter
+Private Reserve - Donkey Butter *NEW*

 Donkey Butter comes loaded with loud fuel-forward aromas intermixed with a fragrant dose of forest and earth.
 Donkey Butter is a heavy producer and expresses dark leaves with deep colors.
 This funky flower leans toward sedation, weighing heavy on the limbs and relaxing the mind.
 Its physical and mental dullness can blunt stress, pain, and the pangs of daily living.